 Fun fact: I’m pretty sure I’ve been to more National Parks out of the country than I have within the US.

 This stop is the one exception to the rule of being easy to find with a red sign.
 It’s a more unknown waterfall, and GPS isn’t going to get you to where you need to be.
 The GPS directions we had told us what turn to take off the main road, but that’s about it.
 (Note: If you use Apple’s map, it brings up a different location, so Google “Bruarfoss” and use the directions from there).
 Luckily, the extensive Pinterest research I had done beforehand got us the rest of the way.
 Once turning left off the main road, the best advice I have is to just follow the path and keep left.
 It’s a dirt road, and your tiny rental car is going to feel like it’s about to break down, but just keep going anyway.
 Eventually, you’ll start seeing some cottage-type buildings with areas marked by numbers, followed by a handmade PVC pipe sign labeled “Bruarfoss.”
 If you drive past this, you’ll reach #14 which will open up to larger area where you’ll be able to park your car.
 Head back and follow the marked foot path down over the small bridge.
 Once you cross the bridge and see the giant puddle of mud, be smarter than we were, and use the plank to the left to get past this.
 Trust me, no matter how fast you try to walk through it, you’re going to sink knee-deep in mud.
 Still blaming that one on karma from the toast we stole for breakfast.
-(Story to be linked later.)
 Continue on the path to the left for 5-10 minutes until you reach the falls.
 I will point out that this isn’t a waterfall you can walk up to, which is something no one else had mentioned when I read about it.
 I’m sure there’s a way to climb down to the water, but we clearly weren’t having the best of luck at this point and just stayed on the bridge to view this beauty.